-This plan encourages you to take low-calorie breakfast and lunch meals, and then, throughout the week, you only take the vegetable soup.
-Unfortunately, if you are following this diet, you cannot vary the ingredients you use for your meal.
+This plan encourages you to have low-calorie breakfast and lunch meals, and then, throughout the week, you only eat the vegetable soup.
+Unfortunately, if you are following this diet, you can be limited in the ingredients you use for your meal.
 To have healthy vegetable soup, at least, you should have a blend of tomatoes, zucchini, carrots, green beans, celery, and spinach (2).
 For your seasoning, you can add onions and garlic.

-To avoid overtaking sodium in two cups of vegetable soup, you should prepare your chicken or vegetable stock.
-Also, even though it is not dangerous to eat it for seven evenings, it is not bad to consume fresh fruits, meat or beans, whole grains, some healthy fat, and 2 1/2 cups of dairy when having your morning or evening meals.
+To avoid overtaking sodium in two cups of vegetable soup, you should prepare your homemade chicken or vegetable stock.
+Also, even though it is not dangerous to eat it for seven days in a row, it is a good idea to consume fresh fruits, meat or beans, whole grains, some healthy fat, and 2 1/2 cups of dairy when eating your morning or evening meals.

 This plan grants you the opportunity to eat any of the approved breakfasts daily with enough chicken soup.
 The menu is planned to be followed for seven days, and in it, after you have eaten your breakfast, you can only eat the meal until the following morning (6).
 Even though the meal is healthy, the fact that it is not a well-balanced diet is why nutritionists don’t recommend it again.

-Similarly, the necessary minerals and vitamins that the body needs daily are not guaranteed.
-In fact, women who are breastfeeding or pregnant are not encouraged to follow the diet plan because of its deficient nutrients and vitamins, which can negatively impact a fetus.
+Similarly, the essential minerals and vitamins that the human body needs daily are not guaranteed.
+In fact, women who are breastfeeding or pregnant are not encouraged to follow the diet plan because of its nutrient deficiency, which can negatively impact a fetus.

 Because there are different kinds of soup diet, the type of meal you go for determines what you are encouraged to eat, and what you are discouraged from eating.
-But then, what is essential is that you should go for meals that don’t have high calories.
-Low-calorie foods that will help you to stay filled and more satisfied are imperative.
+But then, what is essential is that you should go for meals that don’t have high calorie contents.
+Low-calorie food that will help you to stay filled and more satisfied is imperative.

 Below is a list of some types of food that you may want to consider:

 - Additional veggies like collard greens, cauliflower, and turnips.
-Other vegetables that are low in glycemic index can also be considered.
+Other vegetables that have a low glycemic index can also be considered.

 - Fresh fruits.